rtavenar/blog/dtw.md

 $\mathcal{A}(x, x^\prime)$, which makes it intractable to actually list all paths sequentially in order to compute the minimum.

 Fortunately, an exact solution to this optimization problem can be found using dynamic programming.
-Dynamic programming relies on recurrence.
-The essence of recurrence is to link the solution of a given problem to solutions of (easier) sub-problems.
+Dynamic programming relies on recurrence, which consists in linking the solution of a given problem to solutions of (easier) sub-problems.
-Once this link is known, the dynamic programming approach consists in solving the original problem by recursively solving required sub-problems and storing their solutions for later use (so as not to re-compute subproblems several times).
+Once this link is known, the dynamic programming approach solves the original problem by recursively solving required sub-problems and storing their solutions for later use (so as not to re-compute subproblems several times).

 In the case of DTW, we need to rely on the following quantity: